-Dr. Vigeant's Sound Perception and Room Acoustics Laboratory (SPRAL) research group is the primary user of the anechoic chamber (Hammond Building Room 30).
+Dr. Vigeant's Sound Perception and Room Acoustics Laboratory (SPRAL) research group is the primary user of the anechoic chamber and Reverberation chamber suite in the basement of the new ECoRE building.
 Fixtures in the anechoic chamber support the AUralization and Reproduction of Acoustic Sound-fields facility (AURAS), which consists of a nearly spherical array of 32 loudspeakers controlled by a 32-channel digital to analog converter powered by three 12-channel amplifiers.
 The AURAS facility is used to reproduce the 3-D sound fields measured in concert halls and other acoustic spaces in order to conduct listening tests and subjective studies of human auditory perception.
 Other equipment used by the SPRAL group includes a 32-element spherical microphone array (Eigenmike, em32), several dodecahedron loudspeakers of varying size, and a B&K HATS (Head And Torso Simulator) binaural head measurement system.